VishalDutt1998/distributedprep/ansdistributed.md

 ##### chapter8: Fail, error and fault is three ways a system can lead to failure.
 Describe these properties. (p.465)

-- Ans:
+- _Ans:_
   - Failure Refers to the fact that the system does not work as expected.
   - Error: Is a state that can lead to failure in the system
   - Fault: Is the result of an error

 ##### chapter8: Which types of failures can a system have? (p.467)

-- Ans:
+- _Ans:_
   ![Failures](imgs/failures.png)

-chapter8: How can a fault tolerant system hide the occurrence of failures from other processes using redundancy?
+###### chapter8: How can a fault tolerant system hide the occurrence of failures from other processes using redundancy?

+- _Ans:_ There are three main ways a system can hide occurences of failures in a system.
+  1. Time redundancy: Utilises the fact that a transaction can be retransmitted such that all failures can be hidden.
+  2. Information redundancy: Added extra bits of information such that the system can roll back in case of failures.
+Hamming code is an example
+  3. Physical redundancy: Add extra processes or hardware such that the system as a whole can handle the failures.

-chapter8: How can resilience be done using process groups?
+##### chapter8: How can resilience be done using process groups?
 Describe process groups, and their internal structure.

+- _Ans:_ Processes can be resiliente using groups and there are often two distinct groups:

+1. Flat group: There are no hiearchy in the group and every process is just as important as the other.
+An example is a peer-to-peer system
+2. Hiearchical group: Is an organization where there are a leader/organizer that handles the incomming request.
+The coordinator is responisble for handing out work for the correct process.
+An example is the domain name system (DNS)

-chapter8: Process resilience with grouping needs to be managed in some way.
+##### chapter8: Process resilience with grouping needs to be managed in some way.
 Give how the management protocols can be implemented.

+- _Ans:_

 chapter8: Process grouping is a part of the solution for building fail-tolerant.
 How should process in these groups be replicated?
 chapter8: What is meant when a system is k-fault tolerant?
 chapter8: What is meant by reaching consensus in a fail-tolerant system?
 Describe approaches to reach consensus.